ionic-team/ionic-site/docs/v2/resources/using-npm/index.md

 ### Ionic Framework

 The framework is available on NPM under the name `ionic-framework`.
 When you create a project using the CLI, you will automatically get the Ionic Framework package installed.
-The package and it's version are managed through NPM and a projects `package.json`.
+The package and its version are managed through NPM and a project's `package.json`.
 A simple project should have a `package.json` that looks like this.

 ```javascript
 {